 Office hours: 10am-6pm.
 Evening and weekend work may be required at times.
 Overtime is not paid but discretionary TOIL is offered.

 Location: bbodance, Ensign House, Battersea Reach Juniper Drive, London SW18 1TA

-To apply: Please email your recent CV (max 2 pages) and a cover letter (max 1 page) describing your relevant experience and what you will bring to the job.
-Please clearly mark your application ADMINISTRATIVE ASSISTANT.
+To apply: Please email your CV (not more than 2 pages) and a cover letter (not more than 1 page) describing your relevant experience and what you will bring to the job.
+Please clearly mark your application COMPANY MANAGER.